Poor People’s Campaign

 The SC Poor People’s Campaign a National Call for Moral Revival is committed to lifting up and deepening the leadership of those most affected by SYSTEMIC RACISM, POVERTY, THE WAR ECONOMY & ECOLOGICAL DEVASTATION.
 We will be protesting at over 30 statehouses and the US Capitol We need you to join our efforts.

-We stand together on May 29 to show the power of people united across issues and geography.
+We stand together to show the power of people united across issues and geography.
 We stand together because there are over 40 million people living in poverty in this country including 13 million children, and because although the U.S. spends more per capita on health care than any other country, 32 million people remain uninsured.
 And with fewer voting rights in place today for people of color than 50 years ago when the Civil Rights Act was passed, we stand together to say that we cannot go down this road any longer.

 The UUA is supporting the Poor People’s Campaign: A National Call for Moral Revival, the brainchild of two community activists — the Rev. Liz Theoharis of New York and the Rev. William J. Barber II of North Carolina.
 UUA President Rev. Susan Frederick-Gray will be participating in the direct action in Washington, DC on May 14th.
 Read her article about getting arrested.
 UU Rev. Robin Tanner laid out that the 40 Days of Action beginning on Mother’s Day May 13th and every week through to the mass mobilization in Washington, DC on June 23rd will consist of these components: